palxx/_100_days_of_CUDA/README.md

-# 100 Days of CUDAv
+# 100 Days of CUDA

 ## **Overview**
 Welcome to my **100 Days of CUDA Challenge**!
 This journey is all about deepening my understanding of **GPU programming**, optimizing high-performance computations, and translating theoretical concepts into efficient CUDA code.
 Over the next **100 days**, I will be implementing, experimenting, and optimizing CUDA kernels for a variety of problems, from simple parallel algorithms to advanced deep learning optimizations.